treasure-data/chef-td-agent/README.md

 In this case, you should set the full version in `node[:td_agent][:version]`.

-### Limitation

-`pinning_version` and `version` attributes are now available for `rpm` packages.
-They are unsupported for `deb` packages because the td-agent repository currently uses `reprepro` for building deb repositories, which can not handle multiple versions of the same package.

 ## uid

 UID of td-agent user.
 Automatically assigned by default.